Vallabh-2946/learning-dashboard/README.md

 * Vercel

-The application is deployed on Vercel with automatic deployments from GitHub.
+The application is deployed on Vercel with automatic deployments connected to GitHub.

 ---

 ## Database Schema

-### courses
+### Table: courses

 | Column     | Type      |
 | ---------- | --------- |